FrancescoCalvanese/FCSeqTools.jl/src/README.md

 - `print_fasta_to_file_rna(number_matrix,filename,name)`
 Takes an RNA number matrix and prints it in a file named "filename" in Fasta format.
 The sequences are labelled with ">i_name"

+- `print_fasta_to_file_protein(number_matrix,filename,name)`
+Takes a protein number matrix and prints it in a file named "filename" in Fasta format.
+The sequences are labelled with ">i_name"

 - `print_fasta_rna(number_matrix,name)`
 Takes an RNA number matrix and prints it in Fasta format.
 The sequences are labelled with ">i_name"